nithinmurali/pygsheets/README.md

 * Open, create, delete and share spreadsheets using _title_ or _key_
 * Control permissions of spreadsheets.
 * Set format, write notes
+* NamedRanges Support
+* Work with range of cells easily with DataRange
 * Do all the updates and push the changes in a batch

 ## Requirements